 - ContextRefreshedEvent: This event is published when the ApplicationContext is either initialized or refreshed.
 This can also be raised using the refresh() method on the ConfigurableApplicationContext interface.

-- ContextStartedEvent: This event is published when the ApplicationContext is started using the start() method on the ConfigurableApplicationContext interface. the user can poll their database or they can re/start any stopped application after receiving this event.
+- ContextStartedEvent: This event is published when the ApplicationContext is started using the start() method on the ConfigurableApplicationContext interface.
+Users can poll their database or they can re/start any stopped application after receiving this event.

-- ContextStoppedEvent: This event is published when the ApplicationContext is stopped using the stop() method on the ConfigurableApplicationContext interface. the users can do required housekeep work after receiving this event.
+- ContextStoppedEvent: This event is published when the ApplicationContext is stopped using the stop() method on the ConfigurableApplicationContext interface.
+The users can do the required housekeeping work after receiving this event.

 - ContextClosedEvent: This event is published when the ApplicationContext is closed using the close() method on the ConfigurableApplicationContext interface.
-A closed context reaches its end of life; it cannot be refreshed or restarted.
+As the closed context reaches its end of life, it cannot be refreshed or restarted.

 - RequestHandledEvent: This is a web-specific event telling all beans that an HTTP request has been serviced.